Your Complete .htaccess Guide: Including .htaccess Basics and More

 The * is a wild-card character.
 This directive will hide every file that has a .swf or .png extension.
 To be more specific, you would say something like:

 Enabling CGI Everywhere

-To get your web server to parse CGI scripts regardless of where they might be sitting in your directory structure, just put this in your .htaccess file:
+For your server to parse CGI scripts, regardless of directory location, just put this in your .htaccess file:

 AddHandler cgi-script .cgi

-If you’ve got other file extensions and you’d like them to be processed as CGI scripts, just add them to the first line.
+If you have other file extensions you’d like to process as CGI scripts, just add them to the first line.

 Scripts as Source Code

 Most of the time, all the scripts go in your web directory because they need to run as scripts.
 But maybe you want site visitors to be able to view the source code, instead of just executing it.
 Your .htaccess file can help you do this by stripping the script handler for particular types of file.
 And then putting them in a handler for text instead.

 Alternatively, you can specify for these file extensions to download by default, instead of just appearing on display.